-Title 8, Chapters 34-37, Tennessee Code Annotated, establishes the benefit terms and can be amended only by the Tennessee General Assembly.
+Benefits provided - Title 8, Chapters 34-37, Tennessee Code Annotated, establishes the benefit terms and can be amended only by the Tennessee General Assembly.
 Members of the State and Higher Education Employee Retirement Plan are eligible to retire at age 65 with 5 years of service credit or pursuant to the rule of 90 in which the member's age and service credit total 90.
-Members are entitled to receive unreduced service retirement benefits, which are determined by a formula multiplying the member's highest five consecutive year average compensation by 1.0 percent multiplied by the member's years of service credit.
+Members are entitled to receive unreduced service retirement benefits, which are determined by a formula multiplying the member's highest five consecutive year average compensation by 1% multiplied by the member's years of service credit.
 A reduced early retirement benefit is available at age 60 with 5 years of service credit or pursuant to the rule of 80 in which a member's age and service credit total 80.
 Service-related disability benefits are provided regardless of length of service.
 Five years of service is required for non-service-related disability eligibility.
-The service-related and non-service-related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
+The service-related and non-service-related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10% and include projected service credits.
 A variety of death benefits are available under various eligibility criteria.

 Member and beneficiary annuitants are entitled to automatic cost-of-living adjustments (COLAs) after retirement.
-A COLA is granted each July for annuitants retired prior to the 2nd of July of the previous year.
-The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3 percent, and applied to the current benefit.
-No COLA is granted if the change in the CPI is less than one-half percent.
-A one percent COLA is granted if the CPI change is between one-half percent and one percent.
+A COLA is granted each July for annuitants retired prior to July 2 of the previous year.
+The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3%, and applied to the current benefit.
+No COLA is granted if the change in the CPI is less than 0.5%.
+A 1% COLA is granted if the CPI change is between 0.5% and 1%.
 A member who leaves employment may withdraw their employee contributions, plus any accumulated interest.
 Under the State and Higher Education Employee Retirement Plan, benefit terms and conditions, including COLA, can be adjusted on a prospective basis.
 Moreover, there are defined cost controls and unfunded liability controls that provide for the adjustment of benefit terms and conditions on an automatic basis.